ontocast.tool¶

 ¶

-Store a graph with facts in the triple store.
+Store an RDF graph in the triple store.

-This method should store the given RDF graph containing facts in the triple store.
+This method should store the given RDF graph in the triple store.
 The implementation may choose how to organize the storage (e.g., as named graphs, in specific collections, etc.).

 Parameters: